-Family farmers rely on RAFI to provide expertise and guidance to save or strengthen their farms.
+Family farmers rely on RAFI-USA to provide expertise and guidance to save or strengthen their farms.
 We work with farmers to provide technical assistance to ensure their farm operations are financially viable and sustainable.
 This includes working side-by-side with individual farmers on matters of:

 Managing financial crisis